northNomad/ggGate/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-ggGate enables interactive gating (ie., selection) of data points underlying a ggplot2 object.
+ggGate is a one-function-package enabling point-and-click gating on a ggplot2 object through shiny

 ## Installation